-Yes She Can Inc. was founded by Marjorie Madfis, a mother of a teen girl with autism, after retiring from a 30 year career in corporate marketing.
+Yes She Can Inc. was founded in 2013 by Marjorie Madfis, a mother of a teen girl with autism, after retiring from a 30 year career in corporate marketing.

-The mission of Yes She Can is to develop transferable job skills for teen girls and young women with autism spectrum disorders to enable them to join the competitive workforce.
+The mission of Yes She Can is to help teens and young women with autism spectrum disorders and related social and learning disabilities develop transferable job skills to enable them to join and be successful in the competitive workforce.

-Today 80% of adults with autism spectrum disorders are unemployed.
+Today 80% of adults with autism spectrum disorders are unemployed, regardless of academic accomplishments!

-Girl AGain is a first-of-a-kind incubator and laboratory where we nurture young women at work without the pressure of a for-profit business.
-We are applying the most effective training techniques that conventional employers as well as autism employment entrepreneurs can use as they begin to hire people on the autism spectrum.
+Yes She Can’s program is a first-of-a-kind incubator and laboratory where we nurture young women at work without the pressure of a for-profit business.
+We are applying the most effective training techniques that conventional employers, as well as autism employment entrepreneurs, can use as they begin to hire people on the autism spectrum.

 Learn more about our program through our website, by viewing our videos, reading our blog posts, and signing up for our e-newsletter.